umdfiresa2024/research-silver-rentals/README.md

 ## How did the expansion of the Silver Line of the Washington Metro System impact residential rental prices?

-## Introduction:
+## Introduction

 The opening of the Silver Line of the Washington Metro System was a major transportation expansion that aimed to improve accessibility and connectivity between Washington, D.C., and the surrounding regions, particularly in Northern Virginia.
 Transportation improvements such as these can have significant effects on local housing markets, including rental prices, as they increase convenience and reduce commuting times for residents.
 Proximity to public transit is a desirable factor for many renters, often leading to rental price increases in areas adjacent to new transit lines (Peng et al., 2023).

 This research seeks to analyze the rental price effects following the expansion of the Silver Line in 2022, specifically focusing on how rents have changed for each zip code in the Arlington, Fairfax, and Loudoun counties.
 This study will provide valuable insights for urban planners and policymakers on managing housing costs to ensure affordability in these neighborhoods.
 This analysis will provide valuable insights into how new infrastructure projects can influence housing affordability in rapidly growing metropolitan areas, contributing to urban planning and housing policy discussions.

-## Literature Review:
+## Literature Review

 There is a variety of literature about the impact that different types of transit have on either rent prices or house prices.
 Peng et. al (2024) used difference-in-difference modeling to find the change in rental prices after the announcement of the Purple Line light rail construction in Maryland.
-The two or more bedroom units saw rent increases, however, there is no effect on the one bedroom units due to the increasing supply and high turnover (Peng et. al., 2024).
+The two or more bedroom units saw rent increases, however, there is no effect on the one bedroom units due to the increasing supply and high turnover (Peng et al., 2024).
 Peng and Knaap (2023) also showed that home values increase when houses are closer to the planned Purple Line construction.
 At the same time, the home values will not increase when there is an existing metro station near the future light rail station (Peng and Knaap, 2023).
 Although these studies are noteworthy, the existing literature is not aligned with our area of interest.
 Our study will only focus on how the opening of the Silver Line extension in Northern Virginia will impact rental prices.

+## Data Description

 ``` r
 # install.packages("tidyverse")